The Replacements (band): Early major-label releases (1985–1988)

 A few weeks later, on February 4, 1986, the band returned to the New York City area to perform at Maxwell's in Hoboken, New Jersey.
-That show was professionally recorded by a crew hired by the band's label Sire Records, for use in a possible live album.
-Over 30 years later, the recordings were finally released as the double album For Sale: Live at Maxwell's 1986.
+The show was professionally recorded by a crew hired by the band's label Sire Records, for use in a possible live album.
+Over 30 years later, the recordings were released as the double album For Sale: Live at Maxwell's 1986.
 The tour ended abruptly in June 1986 because Westerberg injured his finger during a show at The Ritz in New York City.

 In August 1986, the Replacements either fired Bob Stinson from the band which he had founded, or he chose to leave, or a little of both.
-In either case, it was due to creative and personal differences between Stinson and the remainder of the band, aggravated by Stinson's alcohol and drug abuse issues.
+In any case, it was due to creative and personal differences between Stinson and the remainder of the band, aggravated by Stinson's alcohol and drug abuse issues.
 They also fired Jesperson the same year.
 "It was like being thrown out of a club that you helped start," Jesperson later commented.
 "Everybody was drinking and doing more drugs than they needed to."

-Bob Stinson preferred the louder, faster style of the band's early music, while Westerberg was exploring new territory in ballads like "Here Comes a Regular" and "Swingin' Party".
+Stinson preferred the louder, faster style of the band's early music, while Westerberg was exploring new territory in ballads like "Here Comes a Regular" and "Swingin' Party".
 The remaining Replacements carried on as a trio for Pleased to Meet Me (1987), recorded in Memphis with Big Star producer Jim Dickinson.
 Minneapolis guitarist Slim Dunlap took over on lead guitar for the subsequent tour and soon became a full member of the band.